 To be fair, most of the existing care home software is poorly designed and, therefore, cumbersome to use.
 The problem lies with the user experience design of digital solutions for the care industry.
 Too many of the solutions in the care industry today are designed by software engineers and programmers that have too little of an understanding of their users.
 However, well designed solutions are coming to the market that are easy to use, including KareInn.

-Any digital solution, including care home software, should be intuitive.
+Any digital solution, including care home software such as a care planning app, should be intuitive.
 Solutions should demonstrate an understanding of its users by building on what they already know and be easy to use.
 The real test of a well-designed solution is that users should require almost no training to use it.
 Forget training staff on cumbersome, complex software.
 Forget computer literacy courses.
 Use the devices they most likely already use in their personal life and support them to use their existing skills that enable them to spend more time with residents and less time on paperwork.

 KareInn is a well-designed solution.
 Our users find it easy to use and require minimal training.
 Our biggest users were not trained by us but learned how to use the software from colleagues in approximately 10 minutes.
 As a result of good design, carers are able to save time when doing their residents’ daily diary.
 The average care home can realise an extra 1,000 hours of care without any extra staff.
 Because carers find it easy to use, they also wind up recording more activities in more specific detail.
 We found, on average, carers were recording 5x the amount of detail in the daily diary, which is important because the regulator is fond of saying “if it isn’t recorded, it didn’t happen”.